Construction Engineering Technology (CET)

 Typically Offered: Spring.

 Course Description: Emphasis is given to the interpretation and preparation of construction project documents.
 Subjects such as contract agreement, breach of contract, termination of agreements, materials specifications, workmanship specifications, general conditions, insurance, bonds, arbitration, labor law, disadvantaged business requirements, and cases related to finance are discussed.
-Prerequisite(s): CET 360 and credit or concurrent enrollment in CET 351.
+Prerequisite(s): CET 360.

 CET 458 Soil Mechanics and Foundations Credits: 3